 German Film Drama: Die fetten Jahre sind vorbei

-Also known as “The Edukators” in English, is a crime-drama starring three anti-capitalistic young adults with a rather unusual hobby.
-They break and enter rich people’s houses, but instead of stealing any valuables they simply rearrange the furniture in bizarre ways.
+‘Die fetten Jahre sind vorbei’, known as “The Edukators” in English, is a crime-drama starring three anti-capitalistic young adults with a rather unusual hobby.
+They break and enter houses belonging to rich people, but instead of stealing valuable items, they simply rearrange the furniture in bizarre ways.

 A movie about the economic revolution, spiced up with a love triangle and drama, all in German.
-What more could you wish for?
+What more could you ask for?

 German Movie Comedy: Fack ju Göhte

-An ex-convict, Zeke, wants to repay his debt with the money a friend for him kept safe.
+An ex-convict, Zeke, wants to repay his debt with the money which a friend kept safe for him.
 The only problem is, the hiding place was a bit too safe!
-What once was a construction site is now a high school, and the money is buried under its concrete.
+What was once a construction site, has now become a high school, and the money is buried under its concrete.
 Zeke’s ingenious plan to sneak into the school as the new janitor goes slightly wrong when he gets the position as the new substitute teacher instead!

-One of Germany’s finest comedies is a must!
+One of Germany’s finest comedies – a must watch!